jafaryor/knowledge-base/Management/leadership.md

 #### What qualities are people looking for in their leaders
 1. Lead from teir values
-2. Share an inspiring visin of the future
+2. Share an inspiring vision of the future

-### Emotional inteligence (EI)
-EI is essentially how smart you are in reading and working with emotions, both your own and others.

-Both self-awareness and Building relationship is a part of EI.

 ### Motivation
 Maslow's hierarchy of needs is a _motivational theory_ in psychology comprising a five-tier model of human needs